AdaCore/ada-spark-rfcs/README.rst

 do its best to collaborate with the Ada Rapporteur Group (ARG).

-AdaCore will commit to discuss changes that it plans on this platform, so that users can give feedback on RFCs.
+AdaCore will commit to discuss changes that it plans on this platform, so that users can give and get feedback on RFCs.
 It will also make it eventually possible for people from the community to propose and discuss potential features and improvements.

 The process
 ===========